 The Raiffeisen ESG Indicator is used to determine the sustainability rating of an economic activity.
 Since this includes both environmental and social objectives, dividing the units individually into environmental and social investments is not sensible.
-The minimum share of sustainable investments with an environmental and social objective totals 51 % of the fund assets.
-This includes the units that are covered under the EU Taxonomy.
+The minimum share of

 2 Fossil gas and/or nuclear related activities will only comply with the EU Taxonomy where they contribute to limiting climate change ("climate change mitigation") and do not significantly harm any EU Taxonomy objective - see explanatory note in the left hand margin.
 The full criteria for fossil gas and nuclear energy economic activities that comply with the EU Taxonomy are laid down in Commission Delegated Regulation (EU) 2022/1214.